 Securing the IoT isn’t necessarily an easy thing for manufacturers to get right, but security should be viewed as an enabler of the IoT’s growth, rather than a barrier, and baked in from the start.

 Those companies that can get this right will gain a huge competitive advantage over those who do not.
 And, commercial considerations aside, ensuring consumer trust in the security and safety of connected devices will help the IoT to flourish and grow, for the benefit of everyone.

-Sourced by John Grimm, senior director of IoT Security Strategy, Thales eSecurity
+Sourced from John Grimm, senior director of IoT Security Strategy, Thales eSecurity